GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 balance traffic from external clients to the Deployment.
 This tutorial explains how to accomplish the following:

 -  Create a Kubernetes Deployment
+-  Deploy NGINX Ingress Controller via [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)
 -  Set up an Ingress Resource object for the Deployment
--  Set up an Ingress Controller using NGINX as the controller (instead of the default GKE Ingress which creates Cloud HTTP(S) Load Balancers)

 ## Objectives

 -  Deploy a simple Kubernetes web _application_ Deployment
--  Deploy a _default backend_ Deployment to serve 404 for all non-matching
-   hosts and paths
--  Deploy an _Ingress Resource_ for the _application_
+-  Deploy _NGINX Ingress Controller_ using the stable helm [chart](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress)
--  Configure an _NGINX Ingress_ Deployment as an Ingress Controller for the _application_
+-  Deploy an _Ingress Resource_ for the _application_ that uses _NGINX Ingress_ as the controller
--  Test NGINX Ingress functionality by accessing the Google Cloud L4 LB frontend IP and ensure it can access the web application
+-  Test NGINX Ingress functionality by accessing the Google Cloud L4 (TCP/UDP) Load Balancer frontend IP and ensure it can access the web application

 ## Costs